Girard Townsend, June 12th, 2015

-Note: Though it has been edited in the transcript, the audio for this oral history contains profanity and/or explicit language.
+Note: This oral history contains profanity and/or explicit language.

 NL: And where?